• Skip to primary navigation

 Instructions

-• In a dutch oven or large pot over medium-high heat add sausage.
-Saute the sausage breaking it apart until browned.
-Set aside.
-If you are using bacon, chop it up and cook it until desired crispiness in the same pot.
+• In a dutch oven or large pot over medium-high heat add chopped bacon and cook until desired crispiness.
 Transfer to a side plate and remove the excess fat with a slotted spoon.
-Leave a couple of tablespoons in the pot and cook your sausages in bacon grease.

 • In the same pot, over medium heat, add butter and cook onions until softened and golden.
 Stir in minced or pressed garlic and saute for another 30 seconds until fragrant.